nmkmms/weather/README.md

 ~~But I do not advise to use Chrome in other occasions:)~~

 Local Weather - practical project within the course JavaScript in Kyiv-Mohyla Academy.
-Made by Vira Shulha and Ilya Koshmak.
+Made by Vira Shulha and Illya Koshmak.

 **Docs:**